Balboa 24: Design

 The boat has a draft of 2.92 ft with the standard shoal draft keel.
 It is normally fitted with a small outboard motor for docking and maneuvering.

 The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, a straight settee in the main cabin and an aft berth on the port side.
 The galley is located on the starboard side just forward of the companionway ladder.
-The galley is "L"-shaped and is equipped with a two-burner, alcohol-fired stove, an ice box and a sink.
+The galley is L-shaped and is equipped with a two-burner, alcohol-fired stove, an ice box and a sink.
 The head is located just aft of the bow cabin on the starboard side.
 The interior is trimmed with teak.

 Ventilation is provided by a plexiglass hatch on the foredeck and a cabin pop-top that also provides 6 ft of headroom when in the open position.

 For sailing the design is equipped with a spinnaker of 360 sqft or 462 sqft for the tall rig version.

 The design has a Portsmouth Yardstick DP-N racing average handicap of 99.0, a PHRF of 186 and is raced with a crew of two sailors.

-Operational history

 In a 1994 review Richard Sherwood wrote, "Two rigs are available for this sloop.
 The first has a 26 1/2-foot mast; the taller rig has a 28-foot mast and 200 additional pounds of ballast.
 The latter is the better rig for racing."

 In a 2010 review Steve Henkel noted that the boat has only 47 in of cabin headroom and a short keel that may reduce upwind performance.